dougeby/IntuneDocs/intune/kiosk-settings.md

     - **Application user model ID (AUMID)**: Optional.
 Enter the Application user model ID (AUMID) of the Win32 app.
 This setting determines the start layout of the tile on the desktop.
 To get this ID, see [find the Application User Model ID of an installed app](https://docs.microsoft.com/windows-hardware/customize/enterprise/find-the-application-user-model-id-of-an-installed-app).
     - **Tile size**: Required.
 Choose a Small, Medium, Wide, or Large app tile size.

-  - **Add by AUMID**: Select an existing managed app you added using [Client Apps in Intune](apps-add.md).
-Use this option to add Windows apps, such as Notepad or Calculator.
+  - **Add by AUMID**: Use this option to add inbox Windows apps, such as Notepad or Calculator.
 Enter the following properties:

     - **Application name**: Required.
 Enter a name for the application.
     - **Application user model ID (AUMID)**: Required.
 Enter the Application user model ID (AUMID) of the Windows app.
 To get this ID, see [find the Application User Model ID of an installed app](https://docs.microsoft.com/windows-hardware/customize/enterprise/find-the-application-user-model-id-of-an-installed-app).